puneetpahuja/cloJS/README.md

       [char (extract char code)]
       nil)))
 ```
 So a whole host of simple parsers like this can be given the responsibility of parsing little pieces of the code such as numbers, strings, symbols and identifiers.

-We are going to combine little parsers such as these to parse more complex structures - and this is where things get interesting.
+We are going to combine little parsers like these to parse more complex structures - and this is where things get interesting.

 Cue *Monads*.